Last updated: June 16, 2026

 Costs and where to go

 Look for “official inspection station” signage.
 Big chains and independent garages both qualify if licensed.
-Fees are capped by rule; emissions counties cost more than safety-only.
-The Texas DPS Vehicle Inspection Program lists program details and station lookup tools.
+Fees are capped by rule; emissions counties cost more than safety-only — typically $25–$40+ depending on county caps.

 Inspection program links